christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

   <div id="clear"></div>
 </div>

-3. Accept the assignment on GitHub Classroom, create a website using R Markdown and host it on Github pages, then submit the link and your personal password to your website for the assignments.
+3. Accept the assignment on GitHub Classroom, create a website using Quarto and host it on Github pages, then submit the link and your personal password to your website for the assignments.
 You will create the website using this template <a href="https://tuhhstartupengineers.github.io/quarto_journal_template/" target="_blank"><b>Journal Data Science</b></a>.
 You can open it using the password: *test*.

 <!-- INFOBOX -->
 <div id="header">Infobox</div>